andrepacofonseca/react-quiz/README.md

 Simple react quiz with 15 questions.
 Try it and try to beat your highscore!

+(this project was created with the guidance of Jonas Schmedtmann, via his Udemy course)

 # Getting Started with Create React App